When you and your child are traveling abroad, you want the experience to be fun, educational, and disease free.

 Immunizations against diseases such as polio, for example, are especially important when your family travels internationally.
 Even though the number of countries where travelers face a risk of getting polio is small, outbreaks do occur, and it’s important for your child to be fully immunized and protected.

-In addition to these routine vaccines, your youngster may need others as well.
+In addition to the routine vaccines, your child may need others as well.
 This will depend on the parts of the world to which you’re traveling and the activities in which you and your child will be participating.
-For instance, if hepatitis A is common at your travel destination, talk to your pediatrician about giving your child the vaccine against that infection.
-Other immunizations, including those providing protection against yellow fever, typhoid fever, meningococcal disease, rabies, and Japanese encephalitis, may be recommended for certain destinations.
-Here are some examples.

-- An influenza shot may be given to a child traveling abroad, depending on issues such as the youngster’s current health and chances of being exposed to the flu.
-The influenza season is different in the southern hemisphere than it is in the United States.
+A flu shot may be given to a child traveling abroad, depending on issues such as the youngster’s current health and chances of being exposed to the flu.
+Flu season is different in the southern hemisphere than it is in the United States.

 For other immunizations, such as the MMR vaccine, talk to your pediatrician about the advisability of accelerating the vaccination schedule if your young child hasn’t yet been immunized.
 The first MMR vaccine, usually given at or after 12 months of age, can be given earlier (between 6 and 11 months of age) in children traveling to places where the risk for measles is higher.
-Before 6 months of age, an infant is protected by antibodies passed from her mother.
-These are special cases in which your pediatrician’s advice is important.
+Before 6 months of age, an infant is protected by antibodies passed from his or her mother.

 Other Travelers’ Diseases